What Are SOC Reports?

 Teams may consider the following steps when preparing for a SOC 2 audit:

 Set Administrative Policies – Set organizational policies around key SOC 2 security criteria and internal controls such as disaster recovery, system access, audit logging and employee training.
-Dash custom administrative policies makes it easy for teams to build policies to meet SOC 2 trust service criteria.
+Dash SOC 2 administrative policies makes it easy for teams to build policies to meet SOC 2 trust service criteria.

 Set Technical Security Controls – Implement technical security controls in your IT infrastructure including controls around encryption, access control, intrusion detection, network and firewall rules, and vulnerability scanning.
 Dash enables teams to enforce security controls and maintain SOC 2 internal controls through continuous compliance monitoring.